 The fairytales that are never told.

-Are the remembered as we get old.
+We discover as we get old.

 The betrayal of our broken heart,